Patients

 “We heard loud noises from the woods, and, suddenly, I saw pairs of bright eyes come out of the plants.
 They were jaguars,” Yoel said.
 “I could only think about the girls.
 They were my only concern.”

-Conjuring up the last remaining strength they had, the family prevailed and traveled the final distance to the hospital, arriving the day before the mission was scheduled to start.
+Conjuring up the last remaining strength they had, the family prevailed and traveled the final distance to the hospital, arriving the day before the surgical program was scheduled to start.

 Elizabeth and her family were met with compassion from the Operation Smile Brazil medical team.
 And after Elizabeth passed her comprehensive health evaluation, the volunteers and staff struggled to hold back tears of joy when they informed Yoel and Yelisbeth that she was selected for surgery.